goodhood-eu/react-router-manager/README.md

 Promise.all(runResolver(routes, pathname, getLocals));
 ```

+You might want to use `Promise.allSettled` on the server side to wait for every promise to resolve or reject.
+Or you can go for a "fail early" approach with `Promise.all` everywhere.
+Returning an array gives you that choice.

 ### renderRoutes
 This simply renders the route configuration for you.
 Pass directly into React Router like this: